 This Gorgonzola and Mushroom Stuffed Beef Tenderloin is an exquisite, restaurant-worthy entree you can make at home!
 Perfect for the holidays.

-Beef is always on our celebratory menus and this elegant beef recipe will get rave reviews from your family or guests!
+Beef is always on our celebratory menus and this elegant Beef Tenderloin Recipe will get rave reviews from your family or guests!

 Beef Tenderloin with Gorgonzola Sauce on a white dinner plate